JacquesCarette/Drasil/code/stable/dblpendulum/src/cpp/README.md

 ```

 How to Change Input:
-DblPendulum will take the inputs from `input.txt` and write the outputs to `output.txt`.
+DblPend will take the inputs from `input.txt` and write the outputs to `output.txt`.
 Inputs can be changed by editing `input.txt`.

 ------------------------------------------------------------